solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 #### Putting it together

-Using the above technologies, you can build an e-commerce site can use Service Bus to process an order, Event Hubs to capture site telemetry, and Event Grid to respond to events like an item was shipped.
+Using the above technologies, you can build an e-commerce site can use Service Bus to process an order, Event Hubs to capture site telemetry, and Event Grid to respond to events like an item shipped.

 ### Cron jobs

 Developers use cron jobs to run operations on a schedule.
 They are often useful for administrative tasks, like taking site backups.
 Azure Functions and Logic Apps support cron jobs:

 - [Azure Functions:](https://learn.microsoft.com/azure/azure-functions/functions-bindings-timer) The timer trigger executes a function on a schedule.
 Azure Functions supports more complex scheduling tasks, like specifying the cron job time precision.
 - [Logic Apps:](https://learn.microsoft.com/azure/logic-apps/concepts-schedule-automated-recurring-tasks-workflows) Logic Apps supports Recurrence triggers and Sliding Window triggers.
-Recurrence triggers run Logic Apps on a schedule, while Sliding Window triggers extend Recurrence triggers by executing occurrences that were missed (e.g., the Logic App was disabled).
+Recurrence triggers run Logic Apps on a schedule, while Sliding Window triggers extend Recurrence triggers by executing occurrences that were missed (e.g., the Logic App is disabled).

 ### WebJobs